ErwanBarbedor/Plume_-_TextEngine/readme.md

 ### CLI
 #### Fixes
 - No longer see the first error message for each error.
+- Fixe an error preventing to see plume output.

 See the [changelog](doc/changelog.md) for older version